openstack/openstack-manuals/doc/admin-guide/source/networking-config-plugins.rst

       load balancing requests on the various API endpoints.

-   -  The UUID of the NSX-mh transport zone that should be used by default when a tenant creates a network.
+   -  The UUID of the NSX-mh transport zone that should be used by default when a project creates a network.
 You can get this value from the Transport Zones page for the NSX-mh manager:

       Alternatively the transport zone identifier can be retrieved by query